webpack/webpack.js.org/.github/CONTRIBUTING.md

 ## Setup

-Start by ensuring you have Node installed and forking the repository:
+Start by ensuring you have Node and Yarn installed:

-- Install [Node.js][1] if you have not already.
+- Install [Node.js][1] if you haven't already.
+- Install [Yarn][13] if you haven't already.

+Fork the repository:

 - Fork the **webpack.js.org** repo from [the main repository][2].
 - `git clone <your-clone-url> && cd webpack.js.org`

 Once you are in the project directory, run the following commands:

-- `npm install` to pull all dependencies.
+- `yarn` to pull all dependencies.
-- `npm run build` to create a production version of the site.
+- `yarn build` to create a production version of the site.
-- `npm start` to develop on a local webpack-dev-server: [localhost:3000][3].
+- `yarn start` to develop on a local webpack-dev-server: [localhost:3000][3].
-- `npm run fetch` to retrieve external documentation/data.
+- `yarn fetch` to retrieve external documentation/data.

-The final command, `npm run fetch`, is optional as both `npm run build` and `npm start` will do this automatically.
+The final command, `yarn fetch`, is optional as both `yarn build` and `yarn start` will do this automatically.
 This step pulls in documentation for loaders/plugins hosted in separate repositories such as the ones found in the [webpack-contrib][4] organization.
 See the `package.json` for the full list of `scripts`.